-Jane Harrison was the Dreamer.
-Not that she knew it at first, When Great Grandpa Joel passed the gift down to her he was on his death bed, cheating time with every last word he could manage.
-But now she's been there, seen the brilliant blue sky against the vivid orange sand.
-She doesn't know what that makes her, but for now, it's simply a dream.
+Jane Harrison is the Dreamer of Nian.
+Not that anyone knew it at first, when Great Grandpa Joel passed the gift down to her he was laying on his death bed, cheating time with every last breath he could manage.
+Quickly, Jane is forced to come to terms with her new abilities, and a mission of saving a land she has no responsibility for.

-“Take your earbuds out."
-Mom said harshly as we walked though the first pair of doors.
+“Take your earbuds out,” Mom whispered harshly as we walked though the first pair of doors.

 “No,” He coughed, drool sprayed his hand and he whipped it on his blanket.
 “I'm fine.”